MSCI-245-342/hw-wordgame-codio-guides/.guides/content/Part-4--Introducing-Cucumber-0c64.md

 Develop the scenario for guessing a letter
 -------------------------------------------

 For this scenario, in `features/guess.feature`, we've already provided a correct  `show.erb` HTML file that submits the player's guess to the `guess` action.
-You already have a `HangpersonGame#guess` instance method that has the needed functionality.
+You already have a `WordGame#guess` instance method that has the needed functionality.

 #### Self Check Question